Jack-0874768/Kotlin_project/README.md

 A puzzle game:video_game:

-## Project Background
+## :page_facing_up:Project Background
 In today's society, people in every field face different pressures:briefcase:.
 I hope I can use this game to help them decompress.:dancers:

-## Project Description
+## :file_folder:Project Description
 This project is a classic snake-eating casual game project:video_game:.
 It is mainly used for recreation, relaxation of the brain and activation of nerves:city_sunrise:.
 The operation of this project is simple, the interface is simple, and users can freely set to turn on or off the music:musical_score:, which is suitable for people's leisure and entertainment:dizzy:.

-## Configuration Instruction
+## :book:Configuration Instruction
-Windows 10 operating system, Android emulator, android studio development tools.
+:space_invader:Windows 10 operating system, Android emulator, android studio development tools.

-## Installation Instructions
+## :pencil:Installation Instructions
-Copy the compiled apk file to Android phone or Android emulator, click install.
+📱Copy the compiled apk file to Android phone or Android emulator, click install.

-## Feature's List
+## :pushpin:Feature's List
-Including functions: turn on or off the music:notes:, start the game, continue the game.
+Including functions: turn on or off the music:notes:, start the game, continue the game:game_die:.

-## Operating Instruction
+## :paperclip:Operating Instruction
 To start the app, there are two buttons on the home page, namely the turn on/off music button and the start game button.

-* Turn on/off music button:musical_note:: Control the playing and turning off of background music.
+* :musical_keyboard:Turn on/off music button:musical_note:: Control the playing and turning off of background music.

-* Start game button: enter the game interface.
+* :black_joker:Start game button: enter the game interface.

 ### please see the example below 👇
-#### This is the interface after opening
+#### :dart:This is the interface after opening
 ![example1](https://user-images.githubusercontent.com/80426124/114318030-02c55680-9ad9-11eb-86f6-b702860f76c8.png)

-#### After clicking the button to start the game
+#### :clapper:After clicking the button to start the game👇
 ![example2](https://user-images.githubusercontent.com/80426124/114318084-4e780000-9ad9-11eb-9ff6-eea2da5e6e4d.png)

-Swipe to control the direction of the snake 🐍
+Swipe to control the direction of the snake 🐍.

-#### Game over
+#### :video_game:Game over👇
 ![example3](https://user-images.githubusercontent.com/80426124/114318130-96972280-9ad9-11eb-8a9f-8c98a3950422.png)

-If the snakes🐍 touches its body, the game is over, you can choose to restart or exit
+If the snakes🐍 touches its body, the game is over, you can choose to restart or exit.

-## A manifest (list of files)
+## :pencil2:A manifest (list of files)
 * HomeActivity.kt
 * MainActivity.kt
 * Eating.kt